freqn/DrivrDrivr/README.md

 ## Testing Appoach

-1) I used RSpec to test model creation and behavior, simulating input with mocked data.
+1) I used RSpec to test model creation and behavior with mocked data